mantas-paziura/game-hub/README.md

 Video game discovery web app that helps you find new and interesting games to play.
 You can search for games by platform, genre, and more.

-This project was built while following an online course for the purpose of learning React, Typescript and Chakra UI.
+This project was built for the purpose of learning React, Typescript, Chakra UI, React Query, zustand, React Router and more.

 https://game-hub-mantas.vercel.app/